 The lady did not want to abandon her chicken in town to fend for itself, so she decided to catch it.
-But the chicken was scared.
+But the chicken was frightened.
 It did not know where it was.
 The lady tried grabbing the chicken, and it dodged her.
-She had it cornered, but it escaped passed her.
+She cornered it, but it escaped around her.
 First up one side of the three block street of town and then down the other.
 "What am I going to do?" she huffed.
 She called her husband on the phone to come and help.
-"We will give it one more try," she said."If we can't catch it, it's a free chicken."
+"We will give the chicken one more chance," she said.
+"If we can't catch it, it's a free chicken."

 Finally, the bird ran under a car behind the husband's van.
 The van looked familiar to the chicken since it had laid eggs in it before.
 The husband threw the doors open.
 The chicken looked in.
 "Home!" it thought and flew right in.
 The hippie husband and wife slammed the doors shut.
 They leaned against the doors huffing, and sighed relief as they looked at each other.
 Such is life on Molokai Island.

 These hippies were customers of the store where I worked and told me this hilarious experience.

 This is just one example of how rural life is on Molokai Island.
 The island council does not want Molokai to become another tourist trap like Oahu and Maui.
 They are purposely blocking much development and carefully choosing what they do let in.
 The people there like their relaxed lifestyle and want to keep it that way.

 The village Kaunakakai does have regular housing, and 140 rooms of hotel space.
 But during Lonnie's and my six-month stay, we lived in a one-room Hawaiian hut a half hour outside town.
 The hut was provided by the store owner we worked for.
 We had an outhouse and a showerhead on the outside wall.
 The hut was surrounded by lots of bushes and banana trees.
 No one else lived nearby, so we took our showers outdoors at night.
 Such places are commonly house the natives on Molokai.